How to Sell a House During a Divorce: Your Step-by-Step Guide

 • Wisconsin

-If you live and sell your home in one of these states, you will be dividing the proceeds of the home equally if you come to an impasse.
+If you live in one of these states and sell your home, you’ll split the proceeds equally if you reach an impasse.
 Otherwise, you’ll go through the process of equitable distribution.

-That can get murky depending on the timing of your sale and if one spouse has already moved out.
-Your best bet is to consult a seasoned tax professional to manage this element of your finances.
+That can get tricky based on when you sell and if one spouse has already moved out.
+Your best move is to consult an experienced tax professional to handle this part of your finances.

 Selling the house so you can finally move on